GoogleChrome/web.dev/src/site/content/en/blog/requestvideoframecallback-rvfc/index.md

   (e.g., an anamorphic video might have rectangular pixels).
 {% endAside %}

-Of special interest in this list is ⏱ `mediaTime`.
+Of special interest in this list is `mediaTime`.
 In Chromium's implementation, we use the audio clock as the time source that backs `video.currentTime`, whereas the `mediaTime` is directly populated by the `presentationTimestamp` of the frame.
 The `mediaTime` is what you should use if you want to exactly identify frames in a reproducible way, including to identify exactly which frames you missed.

-{%Aside 'warning' %}
+{% Aside %}
-  Unfortunately, the video element does not offer any guarantees in terms of frame accurate *seeking*.
+  Unfortunately, the video element does not guarantee frame-accurate *seeking*.
   This has been an ongoing [subject of discussion](https://github.com/w3c/media-and-entertainment/issues/4).
   [WebCodecs](https://github.com/WICG/web-codecs) will eventually allow for frame accurate applications.
 {% endAside %}

-### If things seem one frame off
+### If things seem one frame off…

-Vertical sync (or just vsync), is a graphics technology that synchronizes the frame rate of a video and the refresh rate of a monitor.
+Vertical synchronization (or just vsync), is a graphics technology that synchronizes the frame rate of a video and the refresh rate of a monitor.
-Since the rVFC API runs on the main thread, but, under the hood, video compositing happens on the compositor thread, everything from this API is a best effort, and we do not offer any strict guarantees.
+Since `requestVideoFrameCallback()` runs on the main thread, but, under the hood, video compositing happens on the compositor thread, everything from this API is a best effort, and we do not offer any strict guarantees.
 What may be happening is that the API can be one vsync late relative to when a video frame is rendered.
-It takes one vsync for changes made to the web page through the API to appear on screen (same as `window.requestAnimationFrame()`), so if you keep updating the `mediaTime` or frame number on your web page and compare that against the numbered video frames, eventually the video will look like it is one frame ahead.
+It takes one vsync for changes made to the web page through the API to appear on screen (same as `window.requestAnimationFrame()`).
+So if you keep updating the `mediaTime` or frame number on your web page and compare that against the numbered video frames, eventually the video will look like it is one frame ahead.

 What is really happening is that the frame is ready at vsync&nbsp;x, the callback is fired and the frame is rendered at vsync&nbsp;x+1, and changes made in the callback are rendered at vsync&nbsp;x+2.
 You can check whether the callback is a vsync late (and the frame is already rendered on screen) by checking whether the `metadata.expectedDisplayTime` is roughly `now` or one vsync in the future.
-If it is within about 5–10 microseconds of `now`, the frame is already rendered;
+If it is within about five to ten microseconds of `now`, the frame is already rendered;
-if the `expectedDisplayTime` is ~16 milliseconds in the future (assuming your browser/screen is refreshing at 60Hz), then you are in sync with the frame.
+if the `expectedDisplayTime` is approximately sixteen milliseconds in the future (assuming your browser/screen is refreshing at 60Hz), then you are in sync with the frame.

 ## Demo